-From here you can either walk around the Grund towards Chemin and observe the neighborhood from above or proceed into the quarter through the Grund Gate.
+From here you can walk around the Grund towards Chemin and observe the neighborhood from above.
+Or alternatively, proceed into the quarter through the Grund Gate.
 This is a very special neighborhood located in the valley below the city center on the banks of a river.
 It is a UNESCO cultural and architectural heritage where many people live.
-Here you can find restaurants, pubs, museums, and outdoor art galleries one of which is in the tunnel that leads to the Ascenseur Saint-Esprit elevator which takes you to the Cite Judiciaire level.
+Here you will find restaurants, pubs, museums, and outdoor art galleries.
+One of these galleries is in the tunnel that leads to the Ascenseur Saint-Esprit elevator which takes you to the Cite Judiciaire level.

 Find your way up from the other side of the quarter through Salle Robert Krieps old prison structure that is now a cultural center.
 This complex also has an observation staircase from which you can see Casemates du Bock – a subterranean defense system made up of many kilometers of tunnels which some days you can even walk through.

 Return to the city centre where you will find the Wiltz Castle, Place Guillaume II, Musée National d’Histoire et d’Art, and the shopping village (Ville Haute).

 On a separate day, if you only have a couple of hours, take the free futuristic streetcar to Coque Sports Center (D’Coque).
 This spaceship-looking structure is the national sports and cultural center surrounded by a lovely park, playground, and a fun maze garden (well, I thought it was fun).

 Eats & drinks: A few of my favourite spots